vatsalparikh07/100-days-of-data-science-challenge/Day 1. Telecom Customer Churn Classification/Readme.md

 4. **Evaluation and Reporting**:
    - Select a model that is expected to perform optimally on the unseen data and provide the predictions accordingly.

+---

+*This project is part of the 100 Days of Data Science Challenge.
+For daily updates and progress, visit the [GitHub repository](https://github.com/vatsalparikh07/100-days-of-data-science-challenge/tree/main).*